 5. Not Optimizing Staff

-Knowing that one call resolution is one of the metrics that keeps customers satisfied with your company and service, it’s important you have the best customer service agents on the front lines.
+Knowing that positive first contact resolution metrics keep customers satisfied with your company and service, you must have the best customer service agents on the front lines.
 When your staff isn’t optimized, your contact center isn’t prepared to deliver excellence.
 It’s that simple.

-When your staff is not optimized, you may have too many agents working during quiet times and too few during busy times.
+Staff inefficiencies leave room for error in your contact center.
+You may have too many agents working during quiet times and too few during busy times.
 You may have a mismatch of the talent you need for the calls you receive.
 Performance may not be fine-tuned.
-That’s only the tip of the iceberg, because when agents aren’t optimized, first call resolution can suffer.
+These are only a few mistakes that can cause first contact resolution metrics to suffer.

-Another first visit resolution tip is to have a dashboard that allows you to see how your customer service agents are performing, with metrics both over time and in the moment.
-This helps contact center managers and leadership identify each agent’s individual performance.
+Solution: Another first contact resolution tip is to have a dashboard that allows you to see how your customer service agents are performing with metrics both over time and in the moment.
+This helps you identify each agent’s individual performance.

-Even if you think your customer service agents are doing fairly well, there is always room for improvement.
-Continuously working towards a better first call resolution metric should be a main goal for your customer service team.
+Even if you think your customer service agents are doing fairly well, there’s always room for improvement.
+Continuously working toward better first contact resolution metrics should be a primary goal for your customer service team.

-Agents who have been with your organization for a long time can benefit from new training to refresh old skills and uplevel their expertise with new best practices, but not if the content is outdated.
+Agents who have been with your organization for a year or more can benefit from new training to refresh old skills and increase their expertise with new best practices, but not if the training content is outdated.
 And if you want your newest contact center agents to thrive from day one, you can’t expect success with old or irrelevant training material.

-Improving first call resolution can happen with excellent ongoing coaching and training.
+Solution: Improving first contact resolution can happen with excellent ongoing coaching and training.
 Unlike onboarding, training is not a one-off that happens just at the beginning of an agent’s time with your organization.
-Training should be done on a regular basis in order for vital information to sink in, for new information to surface, and for any questions or issues to be addressed.
+Training and coaching, based on first contact resolution metrics, should be done regularly for vital information to sink in, for new information to surface, and for any questions or issues to be addressed.

-And great training doesn’t have to stop at remedying first call resolution rates!
-Training for contact center agents can help to improve quality, behavior, compliance, soft skills, the customer experience, and more!
+Great training doesn’t have to stop at remedying first contact resolution metrics.
+Training for contact center agents can help to improve quality, behavior, compliance, soft skills, the customer experience, and more.

-These mistakes may be hurting your first call resolution metrics, but the solution strategies lay the foundation to transform your contact center for the better.
+Measuring first contact resolution metrics and monitoring what could be hurting your first contact resolution is the first step in ensuring your customers are happy and satisfied with the quality of service your agents offer.
+These six solution strategies lay the foundation to transform your contact center for the better.